Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: The Lagrangian Mean Curvature Flow Equation

-The overlap between the intermediate and tip region corresponds to $\Sm_j\times(R_1,(1+\hbar)R_1)\subset Q_j$.
+The overlap between the intermediate and tip region corresponds to $\Sm\times(R_1,(1+\hbar)R_1)\subset Q$.
 The expression on the right hand side of \eqref{MCF3} is based on the coordinate of each piece.
-To compare the equation, we have to use the same parametrization.
-Parametrize the overlap part of $P_j$ by the transition map:
+To compare the equation, we have to use the same parametrisation.
+Parametrise the overlap part of $P$ by the transition map:

-Denote $\Phi_{C_j}\circ\dd\ptl_j$ by $\vph_j$.
-For $u: Q_j\to\BR$, one has to plug $u\circ\vph_j^{-1}$ for $u$ into \eqref{MCF3} on $P_j$, and compose with $\vph_j$.
-That is to say, \eqref{MCF3} on $P_j$ transforms into the following expression on $\Sm_j\times(R_1,(1+\hbar)R_1)\subset Q_j$:
+Denote $\Phi_{\coneC}\circ\dd\ptl$ by $\vph$.
+For $u: Q\to\BR$, one has to plug $u\circ\vph^{-1}$ for $u$ into \eqref{MCF3} on $P$, and compose with $\vph$.
+That is to say, \eqref{MCF3} on $P$ transforms into the following expression on $\Sm\times(R_1,(1+\hbar)R_1)\subset Q$: